Part of the generative engine optimization guide and AEO Hub.

 • 11.
 Person schema with sameAs linking the author's LinkedIn (minimum), ideally GitHub or X as well.

 • 12.
 Page passes Google Rich Results test with no errors.
-Validate at https://search.google.com/test/rich-results before publish.
+Validate at the Google Rich Results test before publish.

 Drop-in JSON-LD bundle for items 3-4-5-10-11: